British Motor merchant

 |History||Completed in July 1921 as Malaya for A/S Det Østasiatiske Kompagni, Copenhagen.
 In July 1940 seized by Britain at Freetown and renamed Malaya II by the Ministry of War Transport (MoWT). |

 The Malaya II (Master Vilhelm Kragelund) in station #91 was hit by one torpedo in hold #2 and disintegrated when the cargo of dynamite exploded.
-The master, 38 crew members and two gunners were lost.
-Six crew members were picked up by HMCS Collingwood (K 180) (Lt W. Woods, RCNR) and landed at Reykjavik.
+The master, 38 crew members and four gunners were lost.
+Six crew members were picked up by HMCS Collingwood (K 180) (T/Lt W. Woods, RCNR) and landed at Reykjavik.

 If you can help us with any additional information on this vessel then please contact us.